 Winner, 2003 Army Historical Foundation Distinguished Writing Award

 Creator of the modern American Rangers, Darby led his men to great victories and a catastrophic defeat, but was always in the thick of the action.

 Martin Blumenson spent his life writing the history of an institution he respected greatly and knew intimately, the United States Army.
 He inspired generations of his students and successors to the highest standard of excellence.

-Historian, biographer, memoirist, "novelist", and companion of Socrates, at the end of his life Xenophon wrote a small book of advice about reforming the Athenian cavalry.
-A discussion of specific suggestions, Xenophon's Hipparchicus
+Soldier, historian, biographer, memoirist, "novelist", and companion of Socrates, at the end of his life Xenophon wrote a small book proposing reform of the Athenian cavalry.
+A discussion of specific suggestions, the Hipparchicus

 Henry Ware Lawton, Major General of Volunteers, Killed in Action, 19 December 1899 (Steven L. Ossad, 2006)